 Oh!
 And be sure to read about the wireless Bose S1 Pro System speaker & wireless Sennheiser AVX-835 mic, too!
 I think you'll like that part.
 And you'll definitely like that both are included at no extra cost to you.

 One easy way to know if we might be the right fit to celebrate alongside you both is to see what others have said about including us in their day.
-It’s a pretty cool thing when a couple has had such a great experience working with that they feel compelled to tell others about us through a testimonial - we can’t thank them enough and we love them for their support.
+It’s a pretty cool thing when a couple has had such a great experience working with us that they feel compelled to tell others about us through a testimonial - we can’t thank them enough and we love them for their support.
 You’ve probably read their reviews scattered throughout our website, but if you want to read them in their entirety, you can head on over here.

-I want to make sure every aspect of your ceremony is covered, and that includes sound.
+I want to make sure every aspect of your ceremony is covered, and that includes audio.
 I use a Bose S1 Pro System wireless speaker and a Sennheiser AVX-835 wireless mic for ceremonies.
 If neither of those company names rings a bell, don't worry.
 All you need to know is they produce incredible sound quality, which means your guests (even the late arrivals sitting at the very back) will hear your vows and every word clearly.

 If you’ve followed us on Instagram or Facebook, you might know I have an obsession with great coffee (and owned a small coffee business years ago, but that’s a story for a different time).
 I like to meet couples in a few select coffee shops in KW that serve up amazingness in a cup.
-If you live out of town or can’t make it into KW, we’ll hop on a FaceTime, Duo or Messenger video call.
+If you live out of town or can’t make it into KW, we’ll hop on a FaceTime, Duo or Instagram video call.
 I like to meet 2-3 times before your big day to make sure we’ve shared enough time for everything to be just right.